API

 DifferentiationInterface.prepare_pullback_same_pointFunction

-Create an prep_same object that can be given to pullback and its variants if they are applied at the same point x and with the same contexts.
+Create a prep object that can be given to pullback and its variants to speed them up, if they are applied at the same point x and with the same contexts.

 Warning